 The conviction review process begins when a person submits an “application for ministerial review (miscarriages of justice),” also known as a conviction review application.

-The application must be supported by “new matters of significance” – usually important new information or evidence that was not previously considered by the courts.
+The application for ministerial review must be supported by new matters of significance – usually important new information or evidence that was not previously considered by the courts.
 If the Minister is satisfied that those matters provide a reasonable basis to conclude that a miscarriage of justice likely occurred, the Minister may grant the convicted person a remedy and return the case to the courts – either referring the case to a court of appeal to be heard as a new appeal or directing that a new trial be held.
 The Minister may also refer a question to the court of appeal in the appropriate province.

 The Minister’s decision that there is a reasonable basis to conclude that a miscarriage of justice likely occurred in a case does not amount to a declaration that the convicted person is innocent.
 Rather, such a decision leads to a case being returned to the judicial system, where the relevant legal issues may be determined by the courts according to the law.